openemr/website-openemr/content/summer-of-code/_index.md

 There are currently many different version of jquery in addition to other legacy javascript assets.
 Goal is to standardize all of the codebase to use the same modern version of these javascript assets.

 * Mentors: Brady Miller, Jerry Padgett
 * Tags: Modernization

-## Upgrade Codebase to Use Services

-Since OpenEMR began in 2002, there are parts of the codebase that are crying out for modernization.
-The goal of this project is to lead a modernization effort that focuses on modern use of classes and services.

-* Mentors: Robert Down, Matthew Vita
-* Tags: Modernization